turingschool/curriculum/source/projects/the_scale_up.markdown

 pages should have relevant links back to main portions of the site, and should feature a design that follows the overall style/branding of the site.

-### Feature Additions -- Supporting Features

-#### Search By Date (HomeAway, HubStub)
+#### Additional Features -- Extensions

+__Search By Date__

-For travel plans or event tickets, I generally care about making plans on a specific date.
+For dated item inventory, I generally care about making plans on a specific date.

 * Add an interface on the index pages which allows me to search for Reservations/Tickets by a range of dates.
 * Include a Calendar Picker UI for selecting the start and end dates.
 * Don't allow me to select dates in the past, or an end date prior to my start date

-#### Search By Region (Keevah)

-We already have the ability to search by category, but many lenders are especially attached to regions of the world.
-Let's add a feature to:

-* Collect "region" information when creating lender accounts (we can use continents as our regions for now)
-* Add links at the top of the "Choose a Borrower", "Make a Loan", and "Category" pages that allow users to filter Loan Requests within that group by region
-* This filtering should be performed via AJAX so it does not require an additional page reload.

-#### Wishlist
+__Wishlist__

 Allow users to save items to a "wishlist", which they can use to track interesting items before purchasing them.